oulamineYou/pt2itp/README.md

 #### Street Network Input

 Input line-delimited geojson features of lines.
 Each line should have a property called `street` containing the street name.

+**Note**: Networks can have any number of name synonyms but must have one name feature that has a priority level higher than the other synonyms.

 ##### Example